Hands-on Gear Review

 We do give the Vector props for being a good looking helmet.
 We like the color choices and the geometric pattern of the ventilation holes.

 Since this helmet is so blissfully lightweight, it is easy to wear without a second thought.
-Heavy plastic helmets like the classic Petzl Ecrin Roc Helmet weigh you down and fatigue your neck.
-Not to mention it adds weight to your pack on the approach.
+Heavy plastic helmets like the Petzl Elios weigh you down and fatigue your neck.
+Not to mention, a heavy helmet adds weight to your pack on the approach.
 With this helmet, there is none of that.
 Also, this helmet fits more securely on the head than other women's models, making it more comfortable over the course of a long day.
 It has slightly less padding on the interior than the Elia, but we did not notice a difference in comfort due to this.

 Ease of Adjustment

 The Vector requires two hands to adjust the rear system, but we do not find this to be a negative.
 The ratchet system fits low on the head, slides in and out easily, and securely holds the helmet to your head.
 This prevents any slipping or sliding on your head (which in turn prevents those silly crooked helmet photos!).
 It only takes a second or two to adjust, and then the helmet stays in place all day.
 The chin strap is a typical buckle, and is also easy to adjust.